annisann666/yianwang.github.io/README.md

 ### Nice to meet you!

 I am Yian(Ann) Wang and this is my portfolio.
 I am currently looking for a full-time job in GIS, data science and business analytic.
-Check my Main Profolio to see more!
+Check my [Main Portfolio](https://annisann666.github.io/) to see more!

 Thanks!
 Yian